jorinvo/me/content/post/golang-for-javascript-developers.md

 ```

-At this point if you feel like going deeper into a debate of static vs. dynamic languages, I recommend you [this](https://www.lispcast.com/clojure-and-types) interesting article.
+At this point if you feel like going deeper into a debate of static vs. dynamic languages, I recommend you [this](https://www.lispcast.com/clojure-and-types) interesting post.

 ----------